Skip to content

 2. Enablement: The Water Prosumer

-3. Resolution: Analytical Intelligence
+3. Resolution: Predictive Customer Intelligence

 4. Alignment: Infrastructure Legitimacy

-5. Capability: Integrated Resilience
+5. Capability Building: Integrated Digital Resilience

-Expert Briefing: Strategic FAQs
+Expert Analysis: Strategic FAQs

-What role does digital transformation play in the 2026–2030 cycle?
+What role does digital transformation play in water-resource planning?

 About the Author